Willie James Butler III

 Paul T. Kwami D.M.A

-Dr. Paul T. Kwami is Musical Director and Curb-Beaman Chair of the Fisk Jubilee Singers
+Dr. Paul T. Kwami is Musical Director and Mike Curb Jubilee Singers Endowed Chair

 Dr. Kwami was born in Ghana, West Africa one of seven children.
 His father, a musician, taught him piano, violin, theory and conducting.
 He studied music at Ghana’s National Academy of Music and taught there until immigrating to the US in 1983 as a student at Fisk University.
 He promptly joined the Jubilee Singers.